ShiftLimits/wled-client/README.md

 Once the class is constructed, WLED Client will immediately try to fetch the full device context (state, info, effects, and palettes) via the JSON API.
 If WebSocket is enabled, then at the same time WLED Client will also try to establish a connection via the WebSocket API.

-When WLED Client has successfully fetched the context, the promise at `wled.isReady` will resolve.
+When WLED Client has successfully fetched the device context, the promise at `wled.isReady` will resolve.
+Then the device's state, info, effects, and palettes will be accessible.
+As long as the WebSocket API is connected updates to the device context will be received asynchronously, so changes made from outside WLED Client (like the WLED App) will be automatically applied to the client instance.
+You can always manually refetch the context using the `wled.refreshContext()` method.

 ```js
 async function init() {